 The tent blazed and tore away by the fire from the rocket, and easily morphed into its proper shape: a golden orange dragon, bearing fiery golden teeth and wide pointed wings.
 It flew a long round arc then dove downward, heading for the party of Hobbits.
 They fled screaming in terror and fright, knocking over tables and chairs…and each other.

-“Dragon?!
+"Dragon?!
 Nonsense, Frodo!
-There hasn’t been a dragon in these parts for over 1,000 years!”
+There hasn’t been a dragon in these parts for a thousand years!”

 Bilbo felt himself pushed to the ground on his stomach, probably by Frodo, hiding themselves behind a pair of upturned round tables.
 The mass of Hobbits looked on as the dragon swooped over from the party area over the tall trees and lake, almost out of sight…